dkandalov/live-plugin/CONTRIBUTING.md

 ### Running the plugin
 Use gradle `runIde` task provided by [gradle IJ plugin](https://github.com/JetBrains/gradle-intellij-plugin).
-It will download IDE jars for the specified version and will start new instance of IDE with the plugin.
+It will download IDE jars for the specified version and will start a new instance of IDE with the plugin.
-To specify IDE version use `LIVEPLUGIN_IDEA_VERSION` env variable or modify `build.gradle` file.
+To specify IDE version use `IJ_VERSION` env variable or modify `build.gradle` file.

 Note that gradle tasks can be configured as "Run configuration" so you can run use them directly from IDE.

 ### Understanding the code
 Just like with other IntelliJ plugins the best place to start is probably `plugin.xml`.
-Packages are structured in attempt to reflect toolwindow UI of the plugin.
+Packages are structured in an attempt to reflect toolwindow UI of the plugin.

-Please be aware that this is an experimental proof-of-concept code.
+Please be aware this is an experimental proof-of-concept code.